TorokRZ/Mover/README.md

 # Mover
 Program to move and copy files on your PC

-Done in Python, Custom tkinter
+Done in Python & Custom tkinter

 Explanation of the program's features:
 - Source Directory: Choose the source directory from where you would like to copy or move files